chris-koester-db/dbsql_http/databricks_api/README.md

 # Databricks API

 Examples of how to work with the [Databricks API](https://docs.databricks.com/api/workspace/introduction) using SQL.
+The Databricks SQL functions and examples have been moved to the [dbsql_ops folder](../dbsql_ops).

 ## Getting Started